Go back

 Trek Booking:

-Asiana Treks and Tours is the best and most trusted trek and tour company operator authorized by the Nepal government.
+Asiana Treks and Tours is the best and most trusted trek and tour company operator authorised by the Nepal government.
 We require a 10% advance payment to book your trip, and you'll need to send us a copy of your passport, photos, travel insurance, and flight details as soon as you book a tour with us.
-You can use bank transfer, or any other way like Western Union, or online via our website, which is easy.
+You can use a bank transfer or another method, like Western Union, or pay online via our website, which is easy.
 The remaining trip cost can be paid upon arrival in Nepal.
-We offer last min bookings, but changes may occur due to circumstances like bad weather.
+We offer last-minute bookings, but changes may be necessary due to factors such as bad weather.

 Transportation for Langtang Valley trekking:

-Local transportation is provided for the journey to and from Syabru Bensi while optional private transportation from Kathmandu to and from Syabru Bensi could be provided at an additional cost, depending on the group size and wishes.
+Local transportation is provided for the journey to and from Syabru Bensi.
+In contrast, optional private transportation from Kathmandu to and from Syabru Bensi can be arranged at an additional cost, depending on the group size and preferences.

 Trekking Start:

-Your Langtang valley Trek begins with a warm welcome in Kathmandu.
-As soon as you arrive at Tribhuvan International Airport, our dedicated team will be there to greet you.
-We'll then escort you to your hotel in a private vehicle, ensuring a comfortable and hassle-free start to your adventure, setting the tone for a memorable journey.
+Your Langtang Valley Trek begins with a warm welcome in Kathmandu.
+As soon as you arrive at Tribhuvan International Airport, our dedicated team will greet you.
+We'll then escort you to your hotel in a private vehicle, ensuring a comfortable, hassle-free start to your adventure and setting the tone for a memorable journey.

 If you miss the regular trip briefing, don't worry.
-We'll provide it at a convenient time before departure, we'll then proceed to local bus, departing around 7 a.m. from Gangabu New bas park Kathmandu.
+We'll provide it at a convenient time before departure, and we'll then proceed to the local bus, departing around 7 a.m. from Gangabu New bas park, Kathmandu.

-The package includes transportation by simple bus from Kathmandu to syabru Besi, offering a comfortable and scenic journey.
-However, if you prefer a comfortable van or Jeep have option, you can also a use a private vehicle for an additional cost, giving you the freedom to choose what suits you best.
+The package includes transportation by simple bus from Kathmandu to Syabru Besi, offering a comfortable and scenic journey.
+However, if you prefer a comfortable van or Jeep, you can also use a private vehicle for an additional cost, giving you the freedom to choose what suits you best.

 Currency Exchange:

 The Nepalese rupee is Nepali currency, and 1 USD is approximately 130 NPR.
-Only NPR is accepted in Nepal, so it's best to bring cash to facilitate transactions.
+Only NPR is accepted in Nepal, so it's best to bring cash to make transactions easier.
 Banks and ATMs in Kathmandu provide currency exchange services, but note that most banks prefer new, crisp notes

 Guide and Porter Arrangement: